DerrickWang005/Unpair-Seg.pytorch/README.md

 ## Inference
-The part provides a brief introduction of the usage of Uni-OVSeg.
+The part provides a brief introduction of the usage of Unpair-Seg.
 Please download the [checkpoint](https://drive.google.com/file/d/1LefU25dxFtuPQ5_oA-18_qwKbCQ8wiF9/view?usp=sharing) of stage one training.
 We provide `./demo/inference.py` for point-promptable segmentation.
 Run it with: